What are the raw ingredients of a great residential property investment opportunity?

 6. Amenities and institutions

-From big corporate offices through to prestigious university campuses, an area’s ‘pull’ and character tends to be shaped by the institutions that are present there.
+From big corporate offices through to prestigious university campuses, an area’s ‘pull’ and character tend to be shaped by the institutions that are present there.

 7. Unique factors

 What makes an area special is what many investors ask.
-It might be that it’s making the most of its industrial heritage.
-It could be that it’s reinvented itself as a cultural hub.
-It might be the pull of waterside living that’s proving irresistible to renters and buyers alike.
+It might be that it is making the most of its industrial heritage.
+It could be that the city or town is reinvented itself as a cultural hub.
+It might be the pull of waterside living that is proving irresistible to renters and buyers alike.

-Either way, if the area’s a ‘go-to’ destination for a growing number of residents, it’s definitely worth a closer look.
+Either way, if the area’s a ‘go-to’ destination for a growing number of residents, it is definitely worth a closer look.

-If you’d like to know more about the winning mix of ingredients for a great residential property investment, or different property markets, contact us: firstname.lastname@example.org.
+If you would like to know about the fifteen cities showing the most promising mix of ingredients for a great residential property investment, download our Global Real Estate Outlook 2020 report today.

-To do some more self-learning, sign up for our free 7-day property investment crash course.
+To do some more self-learning, sign up for our free 3-day property investment crash course.